HurleyWong/gridsome-starter-notes-hurley/README.md

 ## Copyrights

 This portfolio is developed and designed by [Spencer Wooo](https://github.com/spencerwooo/blog) and Gridsome's official template [gridsome-starter-blog](https://github.com/gridsome/gridsome-starter-blog).
-Thanks for their excellent portfolio templates.
+Thanks for their excellent blog templates.

 ## Install Locally